CycloneDX/cyclonedx-python/README.md

 ```
 $ cyclonedx-py --help
-usage: cyclonedx-py [-h] (-e | -r) [-rf FILE_PATH] [--format {json,xml}] [--schema-version {1.3,1.2,1.1,1.0}]
+usage: client.py [-h] (-e | -p | -r) [-pf FILE_PATH] [-rf FILE_PATH]
+                 [--format {json,xml}] [--schema-version {1.3,1.2,1.1,1.0}]
                  [-o FILE_PATH] [-F] [-X]

 CycloneDX SBOM Generator

 optional arguments:
   -h, --help            show this help message and exit
   -e, --e, --environment
-                        Build a SBOM based on the packages installed in your current Python environment (default)
+                        Build a SBOM based on the packages installed in your
+                        current Python environment (default)
+  -p, --p, --poetry     Build a SBOM based on a Poetry poetry.lock's contents.
+                        Use with -pf to specify absolute pathto a
+                        `poetry.lock` you wish to use, else we'll look for one
+                        in the current working directory.
   -r, --r, --requirements
-                        Build a SBOM based on a requirements.txt's contents
+                        Build a SBOM based on a requirements.txt's contents.
+                        Use with -rf to specify absolute pathto a
+                        `requirements.txt` you wish to use, else we'll look
+                        for one in the current working directory.
   -X                    Enable debug output

+Poetry:
+  Additional optional arguments if you are setting the input type to
+  `poetry`

+  -pf FILE_PATH, --pf FILE_PATH, --poetry-file FILE_PATH
+                        Path to a the `poetry.lock` file you wish to parse

 Requirements:
-  Additional optional arguments if you are setting the input type to `requirements`.
+  Additional optional arguments if you are setting the input type to
+  `requirements`.

   -rf FILE_PATH, --rf FILE_PATH, --requirements-file FILE_PATH
-                        Path to a the requirements.txt file you wish to parse
+                        Path to a the `requirements.txt` file you wish to
+                        parse

 SBOM Output Configuration:
   Choose the output format and schema version

   --format {json,xml}   The output format for your SBOM (default: xml)
   --schema-version {1.3,1.2,1.1,1.0}
-                        The CycloneDX schema version for your SBOM (default: 1.3)
+                        The CycloneDX schema version for your SBOM (default:
+                        1.3)
   -o FILE_PATH, --o FILE_PATH, --output FILE_PATH
-                        Output file path for your SBOM (set to '-' to output to STDOUT)
+                        Output file path for your SBOM (set to '-' to output
+                        to STDOUT)
-  -F, --force           If outputting to a file and the stated file already exists, it will be overwritten.
+  -F, --force           If outputting to a file and the stated file already
+                        exists, it will be overwritten.
 ```

 ### Building CycloneDX for your current Python environment